NomicFoundation/hardhat-website/src/content/plugin-development/explanation/type-extensions.md

 }
 ```

-Now, everyone who imports `hardhat/types/network` will have access to the `MyType` type.
+Now, any code that imports `hardhat/types/network` has access to the `MyType` type.

-### Declaration merging
+### Declaration Merging

-Declaration merging is a process that TypeScript applies when a module declares a type more than once.
-It merges the different properties of each declaration into a single one.
+Declaration Merging happens when a module declares a type more than once.
+TypeScript merges the different properties of each declaration into a single one.

 For example, if you have these two declarations in a single file: